Please read important information regarding travel insurance policies with CGU

 You are covered for medical expenses related to the coronavirus as your policy was purchased prior to the 23 January 2020.
 The extent of your cover will depend on the particular policy you have purchased.

 We will accept cancellation and rescheduling expenses where the Australian government has upgraded travel advice to “Do Not Travel” that coincides with the planned travel period for a destination.
-This applies to claims where the travel period is within 3 months of you contacting us.
-For anything booked further in advance we would assess travel restrictions closer to the travel period.
+This applies to claims that were for travel prior to 30 September 2020 for international travel and 30 June 2020 for domestic travel.
+For anything booked further in advance we will assess travel restrictions closer to the travel period.

 There is no cover for losses or expenses to COVID-19 from 23 January 2020 onwards – as this was considered to be a known event following DFAT advice regarding the emergence of the coronavirus in Wuhan, China.